 - AM Classes: 7:45 am - 10:25 am

 - PM Classes: 12:05 pm - 2:40 pm.

 All children are expected to be in attendance each day unless they are ill or a family emergency arises.
 If a child is absent, the parent or guardian must:

 - Call the school office on the morning of the absence at 773-534-0490 AND

 - Send a note upon returning to school to the teacher explaining the absence.
-(See the Absence Form in Files)
+(Absent form is linked here.)

 CPS mandates that we can no longer distribute food for birthdays, holidays, or special occasions.
 Please do not send these items, as we would have to return them.
 Also, no balloons of any kind are permitted at school.
 Parents may choose to bring in non-food items such as pencils, erasers, stickers, etc. to help your child celebrate his/her special day.